 If you’re interested in learning more about HOS exemptions, check out this article: 4 hours of service exemptions drivers and fleet managers should know.

-Falsification of logs is one of the top three violations found during the annual International Roadcheck.
+Falsification of logs is one of the top three most common driver violations found during the annual International Roadcheck.
 In 2021, 14.7% of drivers were placed out of service because of falsified log books.

 Wrong class license